ocaml-gospel/gospel/doc/getting-started.rst

   exception Full

-  val create: int -> t
+  val create: int -> 'a t
   (** [create capacity] is an empty container which maximum capacity
       is [capacity]. *)